pdf-association/arlington-pdf-model/README.md

 - define language for formulas in PossibleValues (currently we have following intervals: <0,100>, <-1.0,1.0>, <0,1>, <0,2>,	<0.0,1.0> and also some expressions:value>=2, value>=1,value>=0,value>=0,value<0,value>0 and also combinations:<40,128> value*8,<40,128> value*8, <40,128> value*8 plus these: value*90, value*1/72
 - define language for SpecialCase column
 - TableMap is out of sync
-- compare grammar with Adobe
+- compare grammar with Adobe DVA